-Ted Serbinsk is an entrepreneur and early-stage startup investor.
+Ted Serbinsk is an entrepreneur, early-stage startup investor, and Managing Director for the MetLife Digital Accelerator Powered by Techstars.
 He has invested in 58 startups from 11 different countries.
 Previously, Ted successfully exited a startup he co-founded as CTO.
 Ted graduated from Cornell with a Computer Engineering degree.
-His greatest startup team of all: his 4 energetic kids best represented by these emoji: 🦖🦈🦄 🐳
+His greatest startup team of all: his 4 energetic kids best represented by these emojis: 🦖🦈🦄 🐳

 Passion, potential, and product.
 Does the team’s passion match the business they are trying to build?
 This will get them through the inevitable tough times.
 What is the potential of the team and the business?
 Early-stage investing is all about finding diamonds-in-the-rough and potential is seeing what others don’t see.
 A startup is a quest to find a repeatable business model and at that core is a product.
 I’m obsessed with well-made products with great UI.
 Together — passion, potential, and product — when in balance, create a harmony that I seek to find in the startups I invest in.